secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

   - For **email**, simply input the email address you want users to contact from clicking the CTA.
 1. Click `Save`.

-#### Form strategy
+#### Form Strategy

 Form strategy is used on content tracks to collect data from unknown visitors by "gating" an asset within a track or by creating a track rule with an engagement threshold (example: spent at least 60 seconds in the track and viewed 2 assets).
 Not all content tracks will or should have form strategy turned on - it depends on the goal of your campaign.

 **Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
-The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations#mql-scoring-model).
+The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
 This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.

 Form strategy is used on content tracks to collect data from unknown visitors and should only be used when a track entry point is **not** from a webform or landing page (i.e. direct link from digital ad or web promoter).
 Not all content tracks will or should have form strategy turned on.
 The forms used in PathFactory are directly tied to currently existing Marketo forms.
 If the form strategy is implemented, please ensure `Show to Known Visitors` is left **unchecked**.

 **Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
-The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations#mql-scoring-model).
+The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
 This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.

-#### Adding form strategy to a content track
+#### Add Form Strategy to a Content Track

 1. In the content track settings sidebar (left), toggle "Forms Strategy" to `On`.
 1. Click `View Form Strategy` located below the `Add Content` button.